Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want higher ceilings and breathing room without 60-hour weeks spent on the wrong activities.

-Last month, I audited a consultant at $47,000 monthly from 9 clients, averaging $5,222 each.
-Strong delivery: 91% client satisfaction.
-Solid revenue: grew from $28K to $47K over 11 months.
-Completely burned out after hitting $47K.
+Last month, I audited a consultant at $47,000 monthly from 9 clients averaging $5,222 each, with 91% client satisfaction and revenue growth from $28K to $47K over 11 months, who was completely burned out.

 She tracked her time for one week.
 Here’s what the numbers showed: